13Ruffles13/BARTNavigate/bart-navigate/timestamp.md

 - [x] 10:00 pm - 12:00 pm: Refactored RouteInfo.js file to RealTimeDepartures.
 Page is dynamic and re-renders component when time has passed to reflect real-time.
 Enhancing user functionality.
 CSS improved for header and RealTimeDepartures.

+### 9/25/2023
+- [x] 4:00 pm - 6:00 pm: Updated files on giving each individual page a unique semantic className where it was needed to ensure styles are being updated accordingly.
+JSDOC updated for certain JS components.

 # Total time spent: 23 hours